dubrowin/Immich-backed-by-S3/README.md

 ## Next Steps
 - I'm considering running the EC2 instance as spot so I can pay less
+  - I've started up my t4g.small via a spot request from an AMI I created from one of the previous instances.
+I'm using a persistent spot request so if the instance is reclaimed by AWS, it should restart another instance with the same disks.
+I'm also using an interruption behavior of stop.
+I don't expect such a small instance to be reclaimed by AWS, so I expect this should work.
+In any case, I have a daily backup of the instance to be safe for the containers.
+The photo data is all stored on S3.
 - I also need to monitor the S3 request costs to see if this style deployment makes sense